-- A clear indication of an alignment between 4 (or more) learning outcomes and the ways those outcomes will be assessed.
+- A clear indication of an alignment between 4 (or more) learning outcomes and the way they will be assessed.

 - Include researching and reviewing literature or readings on the topic.

 - Create a table (see sample below) to show the constructive alignment of outcomes, activities, and assessments.
-The table will have 3 columns and five rows, including a row for the heading.
+The table will have 3 columns and five rows, including a heading row.

-- Use the proper demonstrable verbs for the learning outcomes after the preamble "By the end of this study, I will then "Critique...", "Review research on the topic", etc.
+- Use demonstrable verbs for the learning outcomes after the preamble "By the end of this study, I will "Critique...", "Review research on the topic", etc.

 - Include readings and application procedures.

-The Procedure: Send the proposal to the program advisor who will send it to the instructor who most matches the topic.
+The Procedure: Send the both your declaration and proposal to the Program Advisor who will send it to the Department Head for review.

-Once the proposal is accepted, and the final proposal is sent to the Dean to approve and then, students will be contacted to register in a special course set up for this activity.
+Once the proposal is accepted, and the final proposal is sent to the Dean to approve and then, students will be contacted to register for a special course set up for this activity.